 The KsCR demonstrates that establishing more PBCRs in Ghana is feasible and necessary to strengthen public health surveillance, improve cancer data quality, and enhance national efforts in cancer prevention and control (25).
 Among the factors that have made the Kumasi Registry successful as a cancer registry within a low-resource setting, include: (I) its use of an electronic data collection system, particularly the IACR’s CanReg5 software, (II) sustainable funding partnerships with international non-governmental organizations (NGOs), and (III) use of histopathological verification in officially confirming cancer cases.

 Notably, the KsCR membership in the AFCRN has demonstrated the utility of regional cancer registry bodies in enhancing data quality, target population coverage, capacity building, and overall performance of PBCR.
 Through providing standardized data collection tools and data validation protocols, the AFCRN has ensured consistency and accuracy in data collection for KsCR (16).
 Additionally, with the AFCRN’s support, the KsCR has successfully expanded its target population coverage to capture cancer data from a larger geographic area.
-AFCRN-guided training seminars have additionally improved the ability of data operators to analyze the data collected from the KsCR registry and also importantly guided the developers of KsCR in disseminating the results of the registry to international stakeholders, local policymakers, and civil society, raising the KsCR’s visibility, both domestically and abroad.
+AFCRN-guided training seminars have further improved the ability of data operators to analyze the data collected from the KsCR registry and also importantly guided the developers of KsCR in disseminating the results of the registry to international stakeholders, local policymakers, and civil society, raising the KsCR’s visibility, both domestically and abroad.

 The main challenges the registry presently experiences, emblematic of the challenges experienced across all of West African registries, is maintaining and publishing up to date information on new cancer cases.
 Indeed, the outdated information on cancer cases documented by West African cancer registries on the AFCRN website reflects the difficulty in continuing registration activities after the initial inception period of registries.
 In addition to maintaining data collection operations, it is also crucial that cancer registries in West Africa expand their data catchment areas to include rural communities, allowing for greater coverage of the population beyond the average 7.01% national coverage reflected across country registries (Table 2).